njtierney/validateHOT/paper/paper.md

 In the following, we provide the workflow for a MaxDiff study (the vignette also provides detailed examples for a CBC as well as an ACBC).

-After running the Hierarchical Bayes estimation [@allenby1995; @lenk1996], the **raw** utility scores have to be exported and read into an *R* data frame.
+After running the hierarchical Bayes estimation [@allenby1995; @lenk1996], the **raw** utility scores have to be exported and read into an *R* data frame.
 This data frame has to include the actual choice in the validation/holdout task.

 Assuming you included a validation/holdout task with a total of 7 alternatives plus the no-buy alternative (\texttt{\color{purple}none}).
 To create this validation task in *R*, we use the \texttt{\color{purple}createHOT()} function.